AndyObtiva/glimmer/README.markdown

 Below are the full usage instructions that come up when running just `glimmer` without args.

 ```
-  Usage: glimmer [--debug] [--log-level=VALUE] [[ENV_VAR=VALUE]...] [[-jruby-option]...] (application.rb or task name) [[application2.rb]...]
+Usage: glimmer [--debug] [--log-level=VALUE] [[ENV_VAR=VALUE]...] [[-jruby-option]...] (application.rb or task[task_args]) [[application2.rb]...]

 Runs Glimmer applications/tasks.

 Either a single task or one or more applications may be specified at the end.

 When a task is specified, it runs via rake.
+Some tasks take arguments in square brackets.

-  Available tasks are below (you may also lookup by including `glimmer/rake_task` in Rakefile and running rake -T):
+Available tasks are below (you may also lookup by adding `require 'glimmer/rake_task'` in Rakefile and running rake -T):
-  - "package"        : Package app for distribution (DMG/PKG/APP file on the Mac)
+glimmer package                                     # Package app for distribution (generating config, jar, and native files)
-  - "package:config" : Generate JAR config file (allows configuring what goes into package)
+glimmer package:config                              # Generate JAR config file
+glimmer package:jar                                 # Generate JAR file
+glimmer package:native                              # Generate Native files (DMG/PKG/APP on the Mac)
+glimmer scaffold[app_name]                          # Same as scaffold:app
+glimmer scaffold:app[app_name]                      # Scaffold a Glimmer application directory structure to begin building a new app
+glimmer scaffold:custom_shell[custom_shell_name]    # Scaffold a Glimmer::UI::CustomShell subclass under app/views (represents a full window view)
+glimmer scaffold:custom_widget[custom_widget_name]  # Scaffold a Glimmer::UI::CustomWidget subclass under app/views (represents a part of a view)

 When applications are specified, they are run using JRuby,
 automatically preloading the glimmer Ruby gem and SWT jar dependency.

 Optionally, extra Glimmer options, JRuby options and environment variables may be passed in.

 Concerning Glimmer options:
 - "--debug"           : Displays extra debugging information and passes "--debug" to JRuby
 - "--log-level=VALUE" : Sets Glimmer's Ruby logger level ("ERROR" / "WARN" / "INFO" / "DEBUG"; default is "WARN")

 Example: glimmer samples/hello_world.rb

 This runs the Glimmer application samples/hello_world.rb
 ```

 Accepts JRuby options and multiple Glimmer applications to run simultaneously, each in a JRuby thread.